-- 28% on gains from sale of chargeable residential property, and - 20% on gains from sale of other property.
+- 24% on gains from sale of chargeable residential property, This reduced rate from 6 April 2024 applies to individuals, trustees and personal representatives. - 20% on gains from sale of other property.

 If you pay income tax at basic rates on income and gains (20%) you will pay CGT at: